LearnWeb3DAO/Just-Enough-React-And-Nextjs/README.md

 **[Run it yourself to see it in action](https://codesandbox.io/s/confident-tesla-5l3k1t?file=/src/App.js)**

-Wow, look at that.
+Wow, look at that!
 We just used Javascript inside HTML.
 In JSX, you can write Javascript inside HTML by wrapping the JS code in curly braces `{` and `}`.
 Actually though, if you think about this a little more, you will realize what is happening. `.map()` is a Javascript function, which loops over an array and returns something for each item.
 In this case, it is looping over the `items` array and returning an `li` element, that has the value of the Javascript variable `item` within it, which is HTML.
 Get it? 🤔

 Inside our component, we basically embedded another component.
 The map function is a JS function that returns HTML.
 It is a component.
 Even though it is not explicitly defined as a top level function, it is still a component.